justeattakeaway/pie/apps/pie-docs/src/components/textarea/overview/overview.md

 {% notification {
   type: "warning",
-  message: "Once the user reaches the character limit, they can’t enter more characters."
+  message: "Once the user reaches the character limit, they can’t enter any more characters."
 } %}

 {% contentLayout %}